RedFiveCode/WirelessTagSharp/README.md

 ## Security considerations
 Requires OAuth2 access token; see [here](https://wirelesstag.net/eth/oauth2_apps.html).
 The access token is passed into the client layer using command line parameters in clear text.
+For the gui app, the access token is stored in the appSettings.json file in clear text.

 Connects to the REST service on the internet at https://www.mytaglist.com